-And there is the limitation for Hosta as a culinary delicacy.
+And THAT is the limitation for Hosta as a culinary delicacy.
 This is why the knowledge of their edibility has been lost, and why they are not sold as an edible plant.

 But they are worth it for me to grow, and to fix up, however much I can, those few times each year that I CAN do so.